cguillemette/questrade-app/README.md

 **Why?**

-Ease watching my assets in a minimalist way and to skip the lengthy process of going on Questrade authentication.
+Minimalist way to watch assets and to skip the lengthy process of going on Questrade authentication.

 **Features**